State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Analysis of Loss

 We simulate the effect of this loss for an interval of $X=[0\,\text{dB},\,20\,\text{dB}]$ and use the Schmidt number as a metric as well as the intensity overlap defined as:

 where $\{s_a,s_b\}$ are normalized joint spectral states.
-We choose to evaluate this overlap between two pairs of joint spectral states: the overlap between the unmodulated joint spectrum $JSI_0$ and the spectrum with variable loss and the overlap between the spectrum with no loss and the spectrum with variable loss.

-As the amount of loss per fiber interface is increased, the interference visibility is diminished and thus the overlap between the unmodulated $JSI_0$ and the NLI-modulated state approaches unity while the overlap between the lossy modulated JSI and the lossless JSI diminishes.
-This can be seen in Figs. \ref{fig:fig7}(a-c) and \ref{fig:fig7}(g-i).

-In the case of the grid state, the unmodulated JSI is very nearly a spectrally pure state with $K\approx 1$ and thus the loss drives the state toward that single-mode state and the Schmidt number thus decreases toward unity with increasing loss.

-Alternatively in the case of the HDE state, the unmodulated JSI is a highly-multimode state.
-As loss increases, the Schmidt number first increases, then eventually settles toward the Schmidt number associated with this multimode state.
+The results are shown in Fig. \ref{fig:overlap}a for the grid state, and in Fig. \ref{fig:overlap}b for the HDE state.
+We choose to evaluate this overlap between two pairs of joint spectral states: the overlap between the unmodulated joint spectrum $JSI_0$ and the spectrum with variable loss, and the overlap between the spectrum with no loss and the spectrum with variable loss (dashed and solid magenta lines in Fig. \ref{fig:overlap}, respectively).
+As the amount of loss per optical interface is increased, the interference visibility is diminished and thus the overlap between the unmodulated $JSI_0$ and the NLI-modulated state approaches unity while the overlap between the lossy modulated JSI and the lossless JSI diminishes.
+In the case of the grid state, the unmodulated JSI is very nearly a spectrally pure state with $K\approx 1$.
+The loss drives the state toward that single-mode state and the Schmidt number thus decreases toward 1 with increasing loss.
+In the case of the HDE state, the unmodulated state is multimode.
+As loss increases, the Schmidt number first increases, then eventually settles toward the Schmidt number associated with the unmodulated multimode state.

+We can see this behavior qualitatively in the JSIs under loss shown in Fig. \ref{fig:fig6}a-c, where the space between the features of the grid state gradually fills in as loss is increased from 0 dB to 10 dB, approaching the unmodulated JSI.
 To be useful for spectral multiplexing, the HDE state should be separable in intensity.
 The loss causes the individual islands to begin to blur together, approaching the unmodulated, zero-visibility case in the limit as loss goes toward infinity.
+The projection of the grid state via projective measurement on the signal photon shown in seen in Fig. \ref{fig:fig6}(d-f) in comparison to the lossless state is somewhat robust against loss, although the fringe visibility decreases as loss is increased.
+For the HDE state's JSI under loss shown in Fig. \ref{fig:fig6}g-i, we can also observe that the JSI fills in and becomes more similar to the unmodulated JSI.
+Islands are not clearly distinguishable in intensity.